Navigation – Plan du site

 Guidelines for book reviews and bibliographical essays

-Book title of the reviewed book should be as follows:
+The book title of the reviewed book should be as follows:

 Juan Carlos Garavaglia, Les hommes de la Pampa.
 Une histoire agraire de la campagne de Buenos Aires (1700-1830), Éd.
 Ehess et Msh, París, 2000, 465 p.